 For example, in the US we have the Occupational Safety and Health Administration that regulates a set of safety standards to guarantee workers have a safe environment to perform their duties can issue penalties up to $70,000 for willful repeat violations.

-A few violations grossly outweighs the cost of an LMS to manage it all and the reason why the first LMSs were originally created 30 years ago.
-Once an organization had their compliance training squared away with an LMS, they had the platform and infrastructure to identify other types of mandatory training for their employees to consume.
+A few violations grossly outweigh the cost of an LMS to manage it all and the reason why the first LMSs were originally created 30 years ago.
+Once an organization had its compliance training squared away with an LMS, it had the platform and infrastructure to identify other types of mandatory training for employees to consume.
 New employee orientation, sales process, customer service, product rollouts and leadership development are common examples and now employee LMSs support all formal learning and compliance in an organization.

-Learning platforms that come from a compliance perspective focus on administration and are typically less concerned with the learning experience, mobile, social or gamification capabilities.
+Learning platforms that come from a compliance perspective focus on administration and are typically less concerned with the learning experience, including mobile, social and gamification capabilities.

 LMS Features Needed for Employee Compliance Management